 There are different sources of funding, the main ones being debt and equity financing.
 However, more and more sources of funding emerge, such as: convertible notes, crowdfunding, initial coin offerings and, of course, subsidies and grants.

 If you have made it all the way to the end of this article: well done!
 With the information we have shared you are well equipped to start forecasting, maybe even build your own financial model and make sense out of the metrics and data that are presented by your model.

 As mentioned earlier there are tons of financial model templates for startups to be found on the web.
-If you need more support, feel free to reach out on the pop-up contact form that is part of this page.
-Deleted the pop-up?
-Simply hit ‘refresh’ and we’ll talk soon! ;)
+If you need more support, feel free to reach out to us here!

 Need help building your startup’s financial model?
 Check out our financial planning software for startups.
 It’s fast, it’s easy and it’s built for you!